Classy to look at, comfy to sit in, better tech than ever

 What else is new?

-What appears a light evolution of Land Rover’s bestseller is actually a bit of a tech revolution, with some properly functioning media systems up front and more forward-thinking architecture beneath.
+What appears a light evolution of Land Rover’s (now former) best-seller is actually a bit of a tech revolution, with some properly functioning media systems up front and more forward-thinking architecture beneath.

 For now, the mild-hybrid tech really is mild, and you’ll likely plump for the best diesel you can afford and barely notice the little nibbles of electric power that help smooth out the driving process.
 The PHEV is a nice addition to the range, but losing the seven-seat option means it loses one of this car’s USPs, too.